ali-falahati/ali-falahati.github.io/_pages/about.md

 ---

 <!-- ![networks](/images/felan.jpg){: .align-right width="280px"} -->
 I'm currently a first-year computer science MMath student at **University of Waterloo**.
-I have the great honor of collaborating closely with [Professor Mohammad Mohammadi Amiri] (https://mmamiri.github.io/).
+I have the great honor of collaborating closely with [Professor Mohammad Mohammadi Amiri](https://mmamiri.github.io/).
 I recieved my bachelor degree in Computer Science at **Sharif University of Technology**.
 I was a scientific intern at **Max Planck Institute for Software Systems**, Germany where I had the great pleasure to work with [Professor Laurent Bindschaedler](https://binds.ch/) on Graph anomaly detection and blockchain.